jamesnvc/occasionallycogent/_drafts/learning-to-draw.md

 Next year, I'd like to try out digital drawing...we'll see!

+(oh, and I am represented in the drawings as a pterodactyl for reasons sorta explained [previously][ptero])

 {% include image.html alt="January" url="/images/learning_to_draw/January combined.jpg" caption="January, just starting, using pencils exclusively" %}
 {% include image.html alt="February" url="/images/learning_to_draw/February combined.jpg" caption="February" %}
 {% include image.html alt="March" url="/images/learning_to_draw/March combined.jpg" caption="March; at the end of the month, I decide to start using ink"%}